jastew/codingtips.kanishkkunal.in/_posts/2014-11-18-ghost-buttons-background-image.md

 	<li>Upon hover, the ghost button will get filled with a translucent color background.</li>
 </ul>

-You can find the code along with the result with Ghost button displayed against a blurred background image in the following code pen.
+You can find the full code along with the demo of Ghost button displayed against a blurred background image in the following code pen.
 As we are making use of background image, please see the result in <a href="http://codepen.io/kanishkkunal/full/dPbZBg/" target="_blank">full page view</a>.

 <div class="embed">
 <p class="codepen" data-height="268" data-theme-id="0" data-slug-hash="dPbZBg" data-default-tab="result" data-user="kanishkkunal">See the Pen <a href="http://codepen.io/kanishkkunal/pen/dPbZBg/">Ghost Buttons #2</a> by Kanishk Kunal (<a href="http://codepen.io/kanishkkunal">@kanishkkunal</a>) on <a href="http://codepen.io">CodePen</a>.</p>